 In order to trace the stakes of transcolonial theory, the chapter explores the relationship between the colonial text of Luís Bernardo Honwana, Nós Matámos o Cão Tinhoso, and its reading in Ondjaki's short-story Nós Chorámos pelo Cão Tinhoso.
 The aim of transcolonial creative and interpretative practice is to search for innovative ways of deconstructing and replacing the hierarchical patterns, inherited from the colonial past and reproduced in the postcolonial reality, that frame the individuals as subordinate and superordinate.
 Instead, patterns of partnership and cooperation between equal, autonomous persons should be conceived and promoted.
 Such a new mentality is designed by Ondjaki in the narration depicting collective reading of Honwana's text by Angolan schoolchildren.
 The reinvented ritual of sacrificing the Mangy Dog (as a textual representation and not as a substitutive victim) is supposed to foster the formation of new communitarian bonds, healthier than those that characterized the “coming of age” of the colonial assimilados.

 “Amargas mistidas.
 O desalento africano em Desesperança no chão de medo e dor de Tony Tcheka” [“Bitter mistidas.
-The African despair in Desesperança no chão de medo e dor of Tony Tcheka”], Studia Romanica Posnaniensia, no 46(3)/2019.
+The African despair in Desesperança no chão de medo e dor of Tony Tcheka”], Studia Romanica Posnaniensia, no 46(3)/2019, p.
+7-18.

 The essay focuses on selected poems from the volume Desesperança no chão de medo e dor published in 2015.
 Tony Tcheka offers a bitter comment on the reality of his native Guinea-Bissau that, for analytical sake, is confronted with other voices of the country.
 The topics discussed are: the crisis of collective identity, as well as such values as freedom and solidarity; the deficient status of Kriol as a supposed "national" language; sexuality and gender issues, such as promiscuity and insufficiency of male role models; the status of traditional beliefs and tribal identifications.